 Mr. Scherl is a participant under the Separation Benefits Plan.
 In connection with an involuntary termination by the Company, subject to the execution and non-revocation of a release of claims in favor of the Company, Mr. Scherl is entitled to a lump sum payment equal to 12 weeks of continued base salary payments plus an additional four weeks of continued base salary payments for each year of employment with the Company.
-The maximum severance payment under this plan was \$257,500 in 2021.
-The Separation Benefits Plan also provides that if any of the payments or benefits provided or to be provided by the Company to Mr. Scherl, pursuant to the Separation Benefits Plan or otherwise, would be subject to the excise tax imposed under Section 4999 of the IRC, the separation benefit will be reduced to the minimum extent necessary to ensure that no portion of the separation benefit is subject to the excise tax.
+The maximum severance payment under this plan was \$461,538 in 2022.